 Accessing the pipes

-A plumbing pro can get camera access to your pipes in two ways:
+A plumbing professional can get camera access to your pipes in two ways:

 - Through a sewer cleanout